Kong/docs.konghq.com/app/konnect/dev-portal/customization/custom-domain.md

 1. Once you've entered all fields, click **Save Certificate**.

+1. Test to see if your custom domain works.
 You'll see the custom domain listed in your Dev Portal under your assigned Dev Portal URL, even if it doesn't work properly.
-Always test to see if your custom domain works.

     Your site may not resolve immediately.
 If you can't reach your custom domain, check your DNS records.
 If there are no issues and your site is unreachable, wait for your site to propagate.